OpenArabicPE/OpenArabicPE_ODD/readme.md

 </note>
 ```

 - NOTE: The second case has not always been wrapped in a `<note>`.
 This must be corrected either manually or automatically.
 - NOTE on translations: `<bib>` allows `<textLang mainLang="">` to describe the language of a text.
+- NOTE: sometimes there is both a bibliographic note and a byline present in the original; e.g. [here](oclc_4770057679-i_17.TEIP5.xml#div_4.d1e764).

 ## Serialised articles

 The information that an article / work / book was serialised can be either explicit or implicit.

 1. The explicit, human-readable pointer is encoded with `<ref>` and the `@target` attribute pointing to the `@xml:id` of another element.
 2. The implicit information that a section, encoded as `<div>`, is not indeed a discreet `<div>` but rather continues text from another location can be encoded with the help of the `@next` and `@prev` attributes.